-A resume and cover letter are the first and most important pieces of information about a candidate that a potential employer sees.
+A resume and cover letter is the first impression a candidate gives a potential employer.
 Students will learn to go beyond the basics to develop written communications about themselves which will achieve the ultimate result — getting that interview!

 Effective Interviewing Strategies

-Students will interview like professionals after discussing interviewing do’s and don’ts, most frequently asked interview questions, and personal presentation.
-They will learn how careful preparation is the key to a confident, effective delivery which will yield employment offers.
+Students will interview like professionals while also receiving coaching on interviewing do’s and don’ts.
+They will learn how careful preparation, including personal presentation, is the key to a confident, effective delivery which will yield employment offers.

 Professional Etiquette and Attire for a Winning Job Search

-Did you know many jobs are lost in the first five seconds due to the candidate’s inability to create the right corporate image?
+Did you know many jobs are lost in the first five seconds due to the candidate’s inability to portray the right professional image?
 Students will learn how to create a professional appearance, make proper introductions, use table manners, and adopt other self-marketing behaviors designed to increase employment potential.

 Making a Career Fair Work

-Many students do not know what a career fair is or how beneficial they are to all students regardless of major or class status.
-The value of a fair is greatly increased when participants know how to get prepared.
+The value of a career fair is greatly increased when participants know how to get prepared.
 In this presentation, students will learn what employers are looking for in appearance, resumes, interview skills, and follow-up procedures.